Hamburg S-Bahn

-The Hamburg S-Bahn is a rapid transit railway system in the Hamburg Metropolitan Region.
+The Hamburg S-Bahn is a rapid transit system in the Hamburg Metropolitan Region.
 Together, the S-Bahn, the Hamburg U-Bahn, the AKN railway and the regional railway form the backbone of railway public transport in the city and the surrounding area.
 The network has operated since 1907 as a commuter rail system, under the direction of the state railway, and is a member of the Hamburger Verkehrsverbund (HVV; Hamburg Transport Association).
 There are four lines, serving 68 stations, on 147 km of route.
 On an average working day the S-Bahn transports about 590,000 passengers; in 2010 about 221 million people used the S-Bahn.

 The S-Bahn is the only railway in Germany that uses both 1,200 V DC supplied by a third rail and supplied by overhead lines.
 Sections of track electrified by third rail are separated from other traffic.
 On the Neugraben - Stade portion, the S-Bahn runs on mainline tracks in mixed traffic.
 The S-Bahn is operated by S-Bahn Hamburg GmbH, a subsidiary of DB Regio.

 Similarly to Berlin but unlike Hanover, the S-Bahn is an important part of public transport within the city due to its dense schedule and good coverage of the metropolitan region.
-Unlike both Berlin and Hanover, the S-Bahn is of little importance for regional traffic since the network lies mostly within the city, though in 2007 the southwestern S3 line was extended about 32 km into the state of Lower Saxony (the Neugraben - Stade portion, which included seven new stations).
+Unlike both Berlin and Hanover, the S-Bahn is of little importance for regional traffic since the network lies mostly within the city, though in 2007 the southwestern S3 line was extended about 32 km into the state of Lower Saxony (the Neugraben - Stade portion, which included seven stations).